Follow the process for admittance to NAU’s School of Music

 - Arrange for an audition for your principal instrument/voice on one of the formal audition dates.

 - Take the required music theory placement examination on your audition day or during your orientation to the university.

-- File your FAFSA form (free application for federal student aid) and remember to mark NAU as a recipient of that form.
+- File your FAFSA (free application for federal student aid) and remember to mark NAU as a recipient of that form.

 Required placement exam

 If you are admitted to the Northern Arizona University and accepted into the School of Music, you will be required to take a music theory placement examination.
 It is best to take this placement exam on your audition day.
 You will have an additional opportunity to take (or re-take) the exam during your orientation to the university.

 Based on your exam score, you will either enroll in: